hashicorp/terraform-provider-aws/docs/raising-a-pull-request.md

 1. Pull Request Best Practice
     - When creating a pull request, ensure it has a descriptive title highlighting the primary change in the PR.
 Include the resource/data source name if the change is related to one.
     - Ensure the description includes the reasoning for the change, what was changed and how UX is expected to be altered (if applicable).
-    - Keep Pull Requests as small as possible and focused on a single change.
+    - Keep pull requests as small as possible and focused on a single change.
 When adding resources or data sources a pull request should only contain a single item (and its tests).
-Pull Requests containing multiple resources, or code to add both the service client and resources are much more difficult and time consuming for maintainers to review.
+Pull requests containing multiple resources, or code to add both the service client and resources are much more difficult and time consuming for maintainers to review.

 1. Create a changelog entry following the process outlined [here](changelog-process.md)